fluid-project/floeproject.org/src/collections/news/2023-05-10-HCRatWorkForLearning.md

 ---
 title: Human Computer Relationships at Work for Learning
 date: "2023-05-10"
-excerpt: Convening of researchers and experts om inclusive design, embodied cognition, and haptics.
+excerpt: Convening of researchers and experts on inclusive design, embodied cognition, and haptics.

 ---